-Magnitude and Factors Associated with Uncontrolled Blood Pres sure among Adult Hypertensive Patients Attending at Medical Referral Clinic of Hawassa University Comprehensive Specialized Hospital, Sidama Regional State of Ethiopia, 2021
+Magnitude of Uncontrolled Blood Pressure and Associated Factors among Adult Hypertensive Patients Attending at Medical Referral Clinic of Hawassa University Comprehensive Specialized Hospital, Sidama Regional State of Ethiopia, 2021

 Authors